-

 Marco Guzman

-Senior Policy AnalystNew Mexico stands in stark contrast to the many examples of poorly targeted tax-cut proposals currently being considered around the country. -
+Senior AnalystNew Mexico stands in stark contrast to the many examples of poorly targeted tax-cut proposals currently being considered around the country. -

 March 2, 2022